Condition numbers in multiview geometry, instability in relative pose estimation, and RANSAC: Minimal Problems for Relative Pose Estimation

-This consists of the quantities of interest that we solve for in the minimal problem, \textit{i.e.} essential matrices.
-Here essential matrices are characterized in terms of the vanishing of ten cubic equations \cite{demazure1988deux}, or via singular values.
+where $\sigma_i$ ($i = 1,2,3$) denotes the three singular values of the essential matrix.
+The output space $\mathcal{Y}$ consists of the quantities of interest that we solve for in the 5-point problem, \ie essential matrices.
+It is well-known that essential matrices can be characterized in terms of the vanishing of ten cubic equations \cite{demazure1988deux}, or in terms of singular values, as in \eqref{eq:essential-ideal}.

-Define $\Phi$ as the \textbf{forward map} from world scenes to image data:
+As one of two relevant maps in the 5-point problem, define $\Phi$ as the \textbf{forward map} from world scenes to image data: